lawrencewoodman/techtinkering-videos/README.md

 # TechTinkering - Videos

-This repo contains the source files used to create the TechTinkering videos published on the [TechTinkering Youtube Channel](https://youtube.com/techtinkering).
+This repo contains the source files used to create the TechTinkering videos published on the [TechTinkering YouTube Channel](https://youtube.com/techtinkering).

 Many of the videos have associated articles on the [TechTinkering](https://techtinkering.com) website.